 Known for its ability to process text, Perl is a useful language for web applications.
 Perl applications are commonly found as

 files and may require Perl modules.
-Perl modules can be installed from cPanel (using the Perl Modules
+Perl modules can be installed using the WHM Install a Perl Module

 A computer scripting language in which many web-based applications are written.
 PHP applications are commonly found with the filename extensions

 .
-Some PHP applications require PEAR packages, which can be installed in cPanel through the PHP PEAR Packages
+Some PHP applications require PEAR packages, which can be installed in WHM through the Module Installers

-A graphical application that allows server administrators to manipulate and manage MySQL databases over the Internet.
-Full documentation for phpMyAdmin can be found at its creators’ website: http://www.phpmyadmin.net
+An application that allows you to manipulate and manage MySQL databases over the Internet.

 POP3 (Post Office Protocol version 3):

-, one of the two most widely used email transfer methods.
-POP3 simply copies every message in an email account to a local computer, removing it from the mail server.
-No information is sent back to the email account about message replies, forwarding, etc. If an account owner uses multiple computers to check email, it is advisable to use IMAP
+Along with IMAP, 1 of the 2 most widely used email transfer methods.
+POP3 simply copies every message in your email account to your local computer, removing it from the mail server.
+No information is sent back to your email account about message replies, forwarding, etc. If you use multiple computers to check your email, it is advised that you use IMAP instead of POP3.

 Short for a proxy server